hujc91/uw-ffpg/README.md

 # uw-ffpg
 Commonly used python codes for research in University of Waterloo Fluid Flow Physics Group

-- foamPostProcess
+- foamTools
-  - used for loading and posting processing OpenFOAM simulation results
+  - simples scripts used for load and write OpenFOAM files in python